 Can a Jehovah's Witness Give a Baby Up for Adoption?

 If you’re a pregnant Jehovah’s Witness considering your unplanned pregnancy options, it’s likely that you’re under a good deal of stress.
 Whether you don’t feel ready to parent or you aren’t sure you can give your child the life you want for them at this point, you may be wondering what your next move should be.
+You may even wonder, “Can a Jehovah’s Witness give a baby up for adoption?”
+(The answer, of course, is yes.)
 While it’s undoubtedly a difficult time in your life, we hope you’ll remember two things.
 The first is that you are not alone; many women have been in this position before, and many will in the future.

 The second thing to remember is that you and you alone are capable of making this decision for yourself.
 While there are certainly resources to help you make this choice — and we consider ourselves to be one of those resources — only you know what’s best for your baby.
 Many women who are in this situation have strong religious beliefs that influence their choices.
 If you are wondering if a Jehovah’s Witness can give a baby up for adoption with American Adoptions, that answer is a resounding yes.
 We can even help you find an adoptive couple that are also Jehovah’s Witnesses!